A.P.C. stands for Atelier de Production et de Création: "Production and Creation Studio."

 WHAT ACTIONS IS A.P.C.
 TAKING TO AVOID WASTE ?

 Jean Touitou has always sought to reuse unused materials and clothing as much as possible.
-Various recycling projects and programmes have been progessively put in place to actively reduce waste at A.P.C.
+Various projects and programmes for re-use, re-purposing, upcycling and recycling have been progessively put in place to actively reduce waste at A.P.C.

 1987 A.P.C. is founded